 While Facebook, LinkedIn, ResearchGate, and other online networks were identified by IPIHD as useful resources to facilitate communication between innovators, industry leaders, and organizations in global healthcare, IPIHD wanted to build a closed social network to narrow the focus of discussion and provide a smaller pool of participants to boost the quality of exchanges and information.

 We implemented several Facebook-like features for the IPIHD Access site:

 - Private messages for communication between site users.
 Instead of sending the full text of a private message to the user, we only send a link to the message to encourage the user to log in to IPIHD Access

-- An activity stream of user generated posts, including discussions, events, and documents, each of which allow for threaded comments
+- An activity stream of user-generated posts, including discussions, events, and documents, each of which allows for threaded comments

-- Groups that users can join, helpful for focusing discussion on a particular topic
+- Groups that users can join, helpful for focusing the discussion on a particular topic

 - Users can "Like" content posted to the activity stream